kshitizkhanal7/jekyll-now/_posts/2017-11-23-OpenScienceAerogami.md

 - Open Educational Resources and Open Educational Practice
 - Gaps in how science is taught
 - How could those gaps be addressed
+- Constructivisionism and supporting theories for science education
 - Using household stuff to teach science
 - Developing a model to create OER for teaching science
 - Next steps for the project (testing out the model and updating)